 - Manly Guys Doing Manly Things: June, the Commander's daughter, has a pet millipede.
 Her father, who did two tours on the millipede planet in millipede season, is less than enthusiastic, but in his words:

 Just 'cause I hate millipedes doesn't mean she should hafta.

 - Subverted with Camp Weedonwantcha's Darla, who likes bugs - to eat.

 - In Worm, Taylor initially finds bugs as creepy as most 15-year-olds would, despite having a bug-controlling superpower, but the intensity of her first months in costume working with bugs on a daily basis leaves her finding their presence comforting, instead.

-- Fluttershy in particular, though, has also shown a fondness for bees and, of course, butterflies.
+- Fluttershy shows a general fondness for bees, spiders, and, of course, butterflies.

-- In "May The Best Pet Win," ladybugs, butterflies, crickets, and wasps were among the many species of pet Fluttershy recommended for Rainbow Dash; and Rainbow Dash herself actually considered adopting the wasp or butterfly.
+- In "May the Best Pet Win," ladybugs, butterflies, crickets, and wasps are among the many species of pet Fluttershy recommended for Rainbow Dash; and Rainbow Dash herself actually considered adopting the wasp or butterfly.

 - In the toys, many ponies are accompanied by animal friends, some of whom are bugs.
 Ponies with toys that are accompanied by bug friends include Applejack, Cheerilee, Daisy Dreams, Fluttershy, Honeybuzz, Rainbow Dash, and Rarity.

 - Granny Smith is friendly to bees, even giving them names, bringing flowers for them, and letting them swarm around/on her before getting their honey.
 Being friendly to the bees is an integral part of making Zap Apple Jam, as it will make their honey sweeter when mixed in with the Zap Apples.